 On December 5, 2016, the free Premium trial period will expire for all Stackdriver accounts that are at least 30 days old.
 When your Stackdriver account's free trial expires, you must either upgrade your account to the Premium Tier or accept the Basic Tier of service:

 If you upgrade to the Premium Tier, you will start to be billed for your chargeable resources.
 If you upgrade before your free trial ends, then billing begins when your free trial period ends.

 If you choose the Basic Tier, you will not be billed.
 However, you will lose access to AWS monitoring and logging information; your logs allotment and retention period will be reduced; you won't be able to use the Monitoring agent on your VM instances, and your account will be subject to other Basic Tier limitations.

-In the Premium Tier, your Stackdriver account is charged $8.00 per month for the following resources.
+In the Premium Tier, your Stackdriver account is charged $8.00 per month, prorated hourly, for the following resources.
 To estimate the Premium Tier pricing for your own system, use the Stackdriver Pricing Calculator.

 GCP chargeable resources